tugcetunalilar/AzureProject2/README.md

 # Azure Nanodegree - Project 2: Operationalizing Machine Learning

 *Overview:* For this project, we use the Bank Marketing dataset that contains data on customers.
 The goal is to predict whether a particular bank customer will subscribe to a deposit using Machine Learning.
 To solve this problem, we use classification.
 We first train a model, deploy and then consume it.
 Then we create an ML pipeline and configure and publish endpoints.
-Below is a diagram summarizing the architecture:

-The first part of the project, the diagram on the upper part was run using Azure ML Studio.
+The first part of the project was run using Azure ML Studio.
 The second part was using Jupyter Notebook.

 ## Architectural Diagram